atraet/docs/git/intro-2-git-github.md

 ```

-Dislay all branches (local and remote)
+Display all branches (local and remote)

 ```
 git branch -a